AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/21.3-release-activity/21-3-release-overview.md

 There are no Workfront Goals updates at this point in the release.
 This area will be updated when updates are available.

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">Most new features coming to Workfront Goals release with the 21.2 release.
-For information about these new features now available in Preview, see Adobe Workfront Goals with the 21.2 release.</p>
+For information about these new features now available in Preview, see <a href="../../../product-announcements/product-releases/goals-release-activity/goals-21.2-release/goals-release-21-2.md" class="MCXref xref" xrefformat="{para}" data-mc-conditions="QuicksilverOrClassic.Quicksilver">Adobe Workfront Goals with the 21.2 release</a>.</p>
 -->

 ## Announcements